 Because of its anti-inflammatory and antioxidant properties, turmeric is a widely used ingredient in many medical and food applications.
 In addition, because of diet and health concerns due to the incorporation of animal-based ingredients (chondroitin, glucosamine, collagen) and chemical ingredients (drugs) respectively, consumers tend to use organic vegan herbal solutions as they go-to pain relief medicine.

-More than 70 clinical studies have documented the effectiveness of turmeric in lessening joint pain, notably during osteoarthritis.
-The following selection of the published studies using clinical gold standards and state-of-the-art methodology highlights those benefits:
+More than 70 clinical studies have documented the effectiveness of turmeric in supporting joint health and function

-Thus, we strongly believe that a daily intake of a high dose of curcuminoids (min.1000-1500mg) from standard turmeric 95% curcuminoids (STE) or turmeric 95% with added piperine (TEP) could alleviate the symptoms of osteoarthritis and improve joint function in a short period of time.
+Some studies* have demonstrated that a daily intake of a high dose of curcuminoids (min.1000-1500mg) from standard turmeric 95% curcuminoids (STE) or turmeric 95% with added piperine (TEP) could alleviate the symptoms of joint discomfort and improve joint function in a short period of time.